Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-cosmos/spring-cloud-azure-cosmos-sample/README.md

-# Using Servicebus Queue and Topic With Spring Integration
+# Using CosmosDB With cosmosClient

 This guide walks you through the process of accessing Azure CosmosDB with cosmosClient.